Uniform bounds for norms of sums of independent random functions: Uniform bounds for norms of empirical processes

 \section{Uniform bounds for norms of empirical processes}

-Based on the results obtained in Propositions~\ref{l_uniform} and~\ref{l_uniform-2}, in this section we develop uniform bounds for the family $\{\big\|\xi_w\big\|_{s,\tau}, w\in\cW\}$, where $\xi_w$ is defined in (\ref{eq:processes}).
+Based on the results obtained in Propositions \ref{l_uniform} and \ref {l_uniform-2}, in this section we develop uniform bounds for the family $\{\|\xi_w\|_{s,\tau}, w\in\cW\}$, where $\xi_w$ is defined in (\ref{eq:processes}).
 The first step here is to check Assumption \ref{fixed_theta}.
-For this purpose we establish an exponential inequality for $\big\|\xi_w\big\|_{s,\tau}$ when the function $w\in\cW$ is fixed.
-Next, using Corollary~\ref{cor:prop2_new} we derive a {\it non-random} uniform bound and establish corresponding inequalities of the type (\ref{eq:11})--(\ref{eq:22}) satisfying requirements (i)-(iv) of~Introduction.
-We develop also a {\em random} uniform bound based on $X_1,\ldots, X_n$ and derive an inequality of the type (\ref{eq:3}).
+For this purpose, we establish an exponential inequality for $\|\xi_w\|_{s,\tau}$ when the function $w\in\cW$ is fixed.
+Next, using Corollary \ref{cor:prop2_new} we derive a \textit{nonrandom} uniform bound and establish corresponding inequalities of the type (\ref{eq:11}) and (\ref{eq:22}) satisfying requirements (i)--(iv) of the \hyperref [sec:introduction]{Introduction}.
+We develop also a \textit{random} uniform bound based on $X_1,\ldots, X_n$ and derive an inequality of the type (\ref{eq:3}).